The Millennium Dance Complex

 In 1988, Millennium's directors, AnnMarie Hudson and Robert Baker, met in Frank Hatchett's jazz-funk class on Broadway in Manhattan, New York City.
 AnnMarie had sold her small New Jersey dance school and relocated to New York.
 Her first job was in management at the newly formed Broadway Dance Center, working for its founder, Richard Elner.
-Robert had moved to New York City from South Carolina to pursue a career in acting and dance.
-He was with the original cast of Dreamgirls on Broadway and studied screenwriting at New York University.

-In 1991, they moved to Los Angeles where Robert began to work in the television industry as a producer and AnnMarie started Millennium under the name Moro Landis Studios because of the historical dance building which it occupied.
-In 1999, after producing television movies for NBC, ABC, and securing a producing deal at Warner Brothers television, Robert joined AnnMarie in moving the dance center to its present location.
-Shortly after, he switched his career goal to building and expanding Millennium with AnnMarie.
-He remained for nearly 10 years.
+She started Millennium under the name Moro Landis Studios because of the historical dance building which it occupied.
 Millennium's faculty is composed of today’s top working choreographers including Marty Kudelka, David Moore, Matt Steffanina, Tricia Miranda, Brian Friedman, Kyle Hanagami and many more.